ddev/ddev.com/src/pages/blog/docker-desktop-and-colima-benchmarking-on-macos.md

 author: Randy Fay
 featuredImage: undefined
 categories:
-  - DDEV,
+  - DDEV
   - Uncategorized
 ---

 There’s been lots of excitement about the new docker-based performance options on macOS with DDEV lately.
 In DDEV v1.19 [Colima](https://github.com/abiosoft/colima) is a new option, and Colima with Mutagen enabled is screaming fast.
 But Docker Desktop has just released an experimental VirtioFS filesystem mounting system that is much faster than previous iterations.
 So I was interested in seeing how all these things compare.

-**Methodology**: I tested each of these permutations with both a [Puppeteer script](https://github.com/drud/ddev-puppeteer) to do a web install of Drupal 9 demo\_umami and also a `drush` command-line install (`ddev mysql -e "DROP DATABASE IF EXISTS db; CREATE DATABASE db;" && ddev exec killall -USR2 php-fpm && time ddev drush si -y demo_umami --account-pass=admin`).
+**Methodology**: I tested each of these permutations with both a [Puppeteer script](https://github.com/drud/ddev-puppeteer) to do a web install of Drupal 9 demo_umami and also a `drush` command-line install (`ddev mysql -e "DROP DATABASE IF EXISTS db; CREATE DATABASE db;" && ddev exec killall -USR2 php-fpm && time ddev drush si -y demo_umami --account-pass=admin`).
 I tried each 3 times to make sure that the numbers were tracking reasonably, and then took the mean.
 The Drupal 9 installation is a very heavy web activity that touches thousands of PHP files, and it’s a sequential operation with a fixed timeline, so it’s a tempting thing to use for benchmarking.

 It turned out that the command-line installs basically tracked about twice as fast as the web-based installs, which was no surprise, but it probably means we don’t have to look at both of them to get a good idea of what’s going on, so I’ll show the comparison only for the command-line install, but the other graphs are in the linked spreadsheet.